ricky-fn/chrome-extension-covid19/README.md

-# Svelte Typescript Chrome Extension Boilerplate
+# COVID-19 Visualizer Chrome Extension

-Boilerplate for Chrome Extension Svelte Typescript project.
+An App that highlights countries around the world based on the total cases.

 ## Features